Shaaali/identity-apps/docs/guides/conditional-auth/predefined-templates/new-device-based-template.md

-# New device based adaptive authentication
+# New device based access control

 Sends an email notification and/or prompts two factor authentication to the users who log in from a previously unused device.
 A cookie is used to identify whether the device has been used before.